BA (Honours) Interior Design

 The design work you complete during the course develops into a portfolio of work that helps you gain employment after graduating.

-As a student, you benefit from state-of-the-art workshops, our digital design centre with six computer suites, in-house professional print services, and the Sheffield Institute of Arts gallery for displaying student work and touring exhibitions.
+As a student, you benefit from state-of-the-art workshops, our digital design facilities, in-house professional print services, you have 24 hour access to our library and the Sheffield Institute of Arts gallery displays student work, along with touring exhibitions.

 During the course, you visit design consultancies, industrial facilities, museums and exhibitions.
 These visits contribute to the development of a deeper contextual and commercial understanding of interior design, and they often have a direct link with studio-based projects or theoretical studies.